 Below are the best practices for UVA Health participation and representation at community events and health fairs.
 These best practices are designed to help you achieve your goals and make the best of your participation as a representative of UVA at community events.

 Request for Community Events and Health Fairs

-- If your UVA Health System group has an idea for a health fair for a specific population, first contact the Community Relations team to see if there are already plans to collaborate on an event.
+- If your UVA Health group has an idea for a health fair for a specific population, first contact the Community Partnerships team to see if there are already plans to collaborate on an event.

 - If outside organizations have asked you to participate at a community event, they should fill out the Community Event and Health Fair Request Form.

 Common Questions to Consider Before Committing to a Community Event:

 - What is the group or department’s goal in attending the community event? (e.g., is it marketing, networking, etc?)

 - What is the target audience you would like to work with at the event? (e.g., working-age adults, seniors, youth, parents, etc.)

 - Does this event align with our strategic mission?

 Common Questions to Ask the Requesting Organization Before You Commit to a Community Event: